leopoldcambier/ICMEPythonWorkshop2023/index.md

 # Workshop Materials

 ## Audience
 This class assumes no prior knowledge of Python.
-However, basic knowledge (e.g. variables, if/else, for loop) of another programming language is required.
+However, familiarity with fundamental programming concepts is required before attending a Python workshop.
+Participants should have a grasp of concepts such as variables, data types, loops, conditional statements, and functions.
+Prior exposure to any programming language will help participants quickly adapt to Python syntax and programming principles.

 For instance, a student that took a statistics class using R for homeworks is ready for this class.
 On the other hand, a student with no programming experience whatsoever will find this class very difficult.